 9. Take the route de labarde road passing through Macau and then the Route de Châteaux D2 which winds its way up infront of some of the world’s most famous châteaux in the Médoc.

-10. For a authentic old-fashioned taste of French country cooking with seasonal ingredients and the chance to rub elbows with maitre du chai from Médoc’s most well-known chateau, lunch at the institution ‘Le Lion d’Or’ (prepare yourself for the outspoken chef Barbier) in the village of Arcins (not far from Moulis) – on the D2 on the way to Margaux (Médoc).
+10. For a authentic old-fashioned taste of French country cooking with seasonal ingredients and the chance to rub elbows with maitre du chai from Médoc’s most well-known chateau, lunch at the institution ‘Le Lion d’Or’ in the village of Arcins (not far from Moulis) – on the D2 on the way to Margaux (Médoc).

 11. The best restaurant in the Médoc is unboubtedly Les Bons Temps in Cussac Fort Médoc.
 Chef Damien and his japanese wife make an efficient team and serve delicious dishes with a slight asian twist to french classics.